 Email and phone number updates can be made by emailing Campus Directory (email@example.com).
 Changes to your address or position can be made by contacting Human Resources (firstname.lastname@example.org).

 International Activities can be any activity that you participated in abroad, such as research collaborations, development projects and service abroad, conferences and visiting lectureships, field trips, or travel study courses.
 This data is collected for the International Centre (contact Cameron Zywina

 for more information).
 Additionally, any activities marked as accessible to the public will appear on the UM Research Experts Search.

 (an external website).
 More information on using the SPIN Full Search can be found in the PDFs at the top right of this page.

 Automated funding opportunity alerts are now managed by an external funding opportunity database called SPIN.
 All UM researchers have the ability to create an account on the SPIN website

 .
 When you are signed into SPIN, you can create customized searches for funding opportunities.
 You then have the option to receive daily or weekly email alerts containing new results for any of your searches.
 Please see the PDFs at the top right of this page for detailed instructions.

 Previously, funding opportunity alerts were linked to your MRT profile.
 All alerts were migrated to SPIN as of February 1, 2016.
 This means that if you previously had alerts set up within your profile, a SPIN account was automatically created for you with the same alerts activated.
 You can now go to the SPIN website to edit your existing alerts or create additional ones.
 Please see the two PDFs at the top right of this page for instructions on how to claim your SPIN account and manage your alerts.

 A UM project number (formerly called a FAAF number) is assigned to a proposal once it is submitted to the Office of Research Services.
-It is a five digit number and can be found under the "No." column in My Projects.
+It is the five digit number listed under “Project” items.